hsjoberg/dunder-lsp/README.md

 ## Build

-Dunder require lnd as the Lightning backend right now, though the plan is to make the service implementation independent.
+Dunder requires lnd as the Lightning backend right now, though the plan is to make the service implementation independent.

-The `master` branch always expects the latest version of lnd.
-Lnd compiled with routerrpc is required.
+The `master` branch always expects the latest version of lnd, which must be compiled with routerrpc enabled.

-1. Run lnd, wallet must be unlocked for Dunder to operate correctly
+1. Run lnd.
+The wallet must be unlocked for Dunder to operate correctly.
 2. `git clone https://github.com/hsjoberg/dunder-lsp && cd dunder-lsp`
 3. Copy `config/default.json_TEMPLATE` to `config/default.json` and set up your configuration
 4. `yarn`